JoseMartinsNetto/Xcode-Preferences/README.md

 	- cvcontroller: UICollectionViewController

-As a gift, you can install a the [One Dark theme for Xcode](https://github.com/bojan/xcode-one-dark) for your code following above steps, go to “FontAndColorThemes” folder and paste “One Dark.xccolortheme” file.
+As a gift, you can install a the [One Dark theme for Xcode](https://github.com/bojan/xcode-one-dark) for your code following above steps:

+Go to “FontAndColorThemes” folder and paste “One Dark.xccolortheme” file.
 Then open Xcode and go to “Preferences > Fonts & Colors” and choose “One Dark Theme”.